drowsiiii/Head-Modifactions/README.md

 this works only in modded lobbys dont try to get the head mods outside of them no clue what would happen and dont wanna test

+## other

+This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. © 2025 Another Axiom LLC.